gleam-lang/gleam/book/src/tour/map.md

 ## Erlang interop

 At runtime Gleam maps are Erlang maps with atom keys.
-They are not the same as Erlang maps, which are tuples.
 They are similar to Elixir's structs, but do not need to be declared prior to being used.